stephan1373/eNMS/docs/source/administration/servers.md

 * **Scheduler Address**: Address of the Scheduler used by the Server to run tasks.
 This property is initialized using the SCHEDULER_ADDR environment variable
 * **Scheduler Active**: Can be used in custom code to determine which server in the cluster is responsible for scheduling tasks.
 This properties is initialized using the SCHEDULER_ACTIVE environment variable
 * **Location**: Physical location of the server.
 This property is initialized using the SERVER_LOCATION environment variable
-* **Version**: eNMS version running on the server, as defined in settings.json > "app" > "version"
+* **Version**: eNMS version running on the server, as defined in settings.json > "app" > "version".
+Updated every time the application starts
-* **Commit SHA**: Commit SHA of the latest git commit in the eNMS repository.
-This quickly shows if all servers are running the same version of the code, and identifies the exact code being run if they are not.
+* **Commit SHA**: Commit SHA of the latest git commit in the eNMS repository, updated every time the application starts.
+This quickly shows if all servers are running the same version of the code, and identifies the exact code being run if they are not
 * **Latest Restart**: Date and time of the last server restart
 * **Weight**: Weight of the server, used in custom master election processes
 * **Allowed Automation** Defines what services the server is allowed to run.
 The default configuration of the "Allowed Automation" setting can be configured from settings.json > "cluster" > "allowed_automation"